-The big city life is far removed from our reality, except on occasion such as our upcoming one-month stay in Buenos Aires beginning on December 23rd, (Tom’s birthday).
-Surely during those 31 days, we’ll be dining out (no kitchen), using public transportation for tours and sightseeing and getting out of the hotel room each day to wander about.
+The big city life is far removed from our reality, except on occasions such as our upcoming one-month stay in Buenos Aires beginning on December 23rd (Tom’s birthday).
+Indeed during those 31 days, we’ll be dining out (no kitchen), using public transportation for tours and sightseeing, and getting out of the hotel room each day to wander about.

 |Handmade wood boat.|

 Even us, who don’t mind staying in, don’t enjoy sitting in a hotel room all day and night.
-This period of time will give us a good opportunity to get out walking, something we’ve missed here in the villa in Atenas.
-The hills are simply too steep to navigate for an enjoyable leisurely walk.
+This period will give us an excellent opportunity to get out walking, something we’ve missed here in the villa in Atenas.
+The hills are too steep to navigate for an enjoyable leisurely walk.

-Luckily, on the weeks we’ve had a car (every other at this point) we’ve chosen various types of sightseeing all of which have required extensive walking.
+Luckily, in the weeks we’ve had a car (every other at this point), we’ve chosen various types of sightseeing, all of which have required extensive walking.
 Although these “hikes” aren’t frequent enough to build the level of fitness we’d like to restore, at least these tours, thus far, have kept us on the move.